dbmcclain/Lisp-Actors/README.md

 -- 19 January 2024 -- Advances in LWE Lattice Crypto
 ---
 Our secure network protocol allows for two nodes, each running the Actors system, to communicate securely.
-The only distinction between Client and Server is that Clients initiate a connection by sending the Server information:
+The only distinction between Client and Server is that Clients initiate a connection by sending the Server some information:

       1. Who the client is, a Public Key ID (a UUID),
       2. A reply-to Actor ID,